New Mexico: Mexican territorial period

 As part of New Spain, the province of New Mexico became part of the First Mexican Empire in 1821 following the Mexican War of Independence.
 Upon its secession from Mexico in 1836, the Republic of Texas claimed the portion east of the Rio Grande, based on the erroneous assumption that the older Hispanic settlements of the upper Rio Grande were the same as the newly established Mexican settlements of Texas.
 The Texan Santa Fe Expedition was launched to seize the contested territory but failed with the capture and imprisonment of the entire army by the Hispanic New Mexico militia.

-During the turn of the 19th century, the extreme northeastern part of New Mexico, north of the Canadian River and east of the spine of the Sangre de Cristo Mountains, was still claimed by France, which sold it in 1803 as part of the Louisiana Purchase.
+At the turn of the 19th century, France still claimed northeastern New Mexico—the area north of the Canadian River and east of the Sangre de Cristos—before selling it in the 1803 Louisiana Purchase.
 In 1812, the U.S. reclassified the land as part of the Missouri Territory.
 This region of New Mexico (along with territory comprising present-day southeastern Colorado, the Texas and Oklahoma Panhandles, and southwestern Kansas) was ceded to Spain under the Adams-Onis Treaty in 1819.

 When the First Mexican Republic began to transition into the Centralist Republic of Mexico, they began to centralize power ignoring the sovereignty of Santa Fe and disregarding Pueblo land rights.
-This led to the Chimayó Rebellion in 1837, led by genízaro José Gonzales.
-The death of then governor Albino Pérez during the revolt, was met with further hostility.
-Though José Gonzales was executed due to his involvement in the governor's death, subsequent governors Manuel Armijo and Juan Bautista Vigil y Alarid agreed with some of the underlying sentiment.
-This led to New Mexico becoming financially and politically tied to the U.S., and preferring trade along the Santa Fe Trail.
+The end of Spanish protectionism led to New Mexico becoming financially and politically tied to the U.S., and preferring trade along the Santa Fe Trail.
+This led to the Río Arriba Rebellion in 1837, which established the Cantón de Nuevo México led by Taos Pueblo members José María González and Pablo Montoya.
+The rebellion began with the assassination of Centralist governor Albino Pérez and ended with the execution of González was executed by governor Manuel Armijo.
+Subsequent governor Juan Bautista Vigil y Alarid agreed with some of the underlying sentiment.